-PRINCIPLE 8 BUSINESSES SHOULD PROMOTE INCLUSIVE GROWTH AND EQUITABLE DEVELOPMENT
+PRINCIPLE 8 - BUSINESSES SHOULD PROMOTE INCLUSIVE GROWTH AND EQUITABLE DEVELOPMENT

 Rooted in the founding philosophy of the Tata Group, our commitment to giving back to society is deeply ingrained in our organizational ethos, thus making it an integral part of the 'Be people conscious' pillar of our Sustainability strategy.
-We are dedicated to creating social value and uplifting marginalized communities, aligning our CSR programs with initiatives aimed at sustainable socio-economic development.
+We are committed to creating social value for marginalized communities, working to improving the lives of those we work among.
+The Company's CSR programmes are developed and implemented for sustainable development in areas that contribute to the nation's socio-economic development.